hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > And how they act may by the plans be seen.
 >
-> With 4 the first set you may dance with ease,
+> With 4 the first set you may dance with ease[^257],
 >
 > Eight's more convenient, and will sooner please;

->
+[^257]: The first set may he danced with four by using n short finale, as chassez croisez, and l'été.

 > The usual number's 8 – with those you may
 >
 > Make every figure, and the dance display.
 >
 > There's sometimes sets of 12 and 16 formed,
 >
-> Which in oblique directions are performed.
+> Which in oblique directions are performed[^258].

->
+[^258]: Quadrilles when formed of 12 and 16 persons are sometimes danced obliquely, as will he afterwards described.

 > Bel.
 I never liked quadrilles performed this way,
 >
 > To me they seemed confused, I needs must say,